ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 ***

 The afternoon brought three more refugees: a family fleeing burned farmlands, their youngest child burning with fever.
 Gond healed the boy, then spent an hour teaching the parents how to recognize the signs of infection.
-By evening, Gorn was so exhausted from channeling that he felt hollow inside.
+By evening, Gond was so exhausted from channeling that he felt hollow inside.
 Still, the child's laughter as he played with the other settlement children made the cost seem worthwhile.

 As darkness fell and the settlement settled into its nightly routines, Gond found himself sitting by the central fire, staring into the flames.
 Silviana approached with two cups of the herbal tea she favored—something that tasted of mint and sage.